isabella232/docs-13/docs/examples/Setting_up_the_project.md

 ## Getting started

+To start your Blog Example you have two choices of going forward:

+1. Creating a project from scratch

+2. Using the Blog Template

+### Starting from scratch

 The first step in our journey for an awesome blog model structure is the project creation.
 Navigate to your [project overview](https://app.graphcms.com/overview) and click on `Create Project`.
 Choose a fitting name and description and select your desired region.
 Hit `Next` and choose `From Scratch`.

 That was easy, wasn't it?
 The actual model creation won't get any more difficult, we promise! 🤓

+### Using the Blog Template

+If you don't want to go through all the content model creation steps you can also choose `From Template` instead of `From Scratch` and choose `Blog Template`.
+Skip to [Creating Content](Setting_up_the_project/#creating-content) to continue the guide now.

 ## Creating the Content Models